rangle/ngCourse2/handout/immutable/immutable-js/maps/README.md

 To _get_ the value of a property, we call the `get` method, passing the property name we want, like how we'd use an object's string indexer.

 To _set_ the value of a property, we call the `set` method, passing the property name and the new value.
-Note that it *won't* mutate the existing Map object.
-It returns a new object with the updated property so we need to rebind the `movie2` variable to the new object.
+Note that it won't mutate the existing Map object - it returns a new object with the updated property, so we must rebind the `movie2` variable to the new object.